 The Portable Media Creator in most cases does not know who the ultimate Importer will be, thus rendering encryption impractical.

 In the case of transfer over email using a ZIP attachment, the transaction is secured by the use of S/MIME.

-Both Actors for this Profile require a grouping with an ATNA Secure Node or Secure Application.

 Cross-Profile Considerations

 RAD Portable Data for Imaging (PDI)